MannexP/Project_1/README.md

 #Problems w/ Game
 Scalability!
-In begining to build a player 1 and 2 option I realized how that would be impossible for a game that was larger.
-As is the game is functional, keeps track of score, indicates right or wrong ( or gives the illusion of right or wrong), but the gameis not connected.
-Each click event corresponds to a tile which appears to be a fluid game (MVP).
+As i began to pseudo code a player 1 and player 2 game play.
+I realized how many lines of code would have to be changed in order to create that function within the game.
+I began to look at the game as an object and not as cause and event click functions.
+The approach taken works, but does not create a cohesive game.
+As is, the game is functional and serves its purpose to the user.

 #Phase 2
 Creating an OOP game.
-Inserting the questions, answers and tiles into an object, in order to manipulate the DOM with out writing 1000 lines of code.
-Create a a function that loops through the object and selects a key and value acording to a click.
-At least thats how i would begin to approach it.
+Inserting  questions, answers and tiles into an object, in order to manipulate the  DOM through calling keys and values from the object which is the game.
+Createan event target function that will loop through the object, pull the data and present it through a prompt/modal or something similar.